paige-arsene-cayt-nlp-project/games-nlp/README.md

 <b>Recommendations & Next Steps:</b>

 > - With more time, we would further tune our models.
 We would like to try additional random forest and decision tree classifiers with a greater depth given the number of features.
 > - We would also like to perform this modeling with a larger dataset.
 Some of the less common languages appeared less than 20 times, making it a relatively small amount of data to train the model on.
+This also likely adversely affected the performance of our KNN model for the smaller datasets (validate and test).

 <hr style="background-color:silver;height:3px;" />